tcfh2016/knowledge-map/language/English/writing/README.md

 ## 谓语 + 宾语

-- 产生影响：pose threat to/ have a negative(adverse) impact on/make a difference to
+- 产生影响：pose a threat to/ have a negative(adverse) impact on/make a difference to
   - The anti-smoking campaign had had/made quite an impact on young people.
   - Exercise can make a big difference to your state of health.
   - Drunken drivers pose a serious threat to other road users.